-- HcL was awarded Partnership of the Year at the UK Community Transport Association on 18th November 2021 (together with SCRAN Academy and PEP (Pilton Equalities Project)).
-We were recognised in Summer 2020 for the provision and delivery of over 120,000 meals to residents in Edinburgh during the COVID-19 pandemic; - HcL was also proud that Muriel Williams, previous Chair of HcL's Board was the recipient of the UK Community Transport Association Lifetime Achievement Award for recognition for over 25 years voluntary service to community transport; - 3.
-HcL provided over 1,500 passenger journeys for people with mobility challenges for free, to vaccine COVID-19 appointments; - 4.
-Employed a part-time Business Development Manager; - 5.
-HcL became a member of the Scottish Living Wage; - 6.
-Continued working under the 3+1 agreement with The City of Edinburgh Council (signed 2019); - 7.
+- 1. HcL celebrated its 40th birthday on November 9th, 2022, events and activities held during the year; - 2.
+Written, HcL "Our Story" The First 40 Years; - 3.
+During the year from April 2022 to March 2023 we provided transport for over 100,000 people; - 4.
+Extended our Service Development Manager contract to permanent; - 5.
+HcL is proud to continue to be a member of the Scottish Living Wage; - 6.
+Continued working under the 3+1 agreement with The City of Edinburgh Council (signed 2019) - 7.
 Rolled over yearly agreements with West Lothian, Midlothian and East Lothian Councils; - 8.
 Reviewed and updated our Staff Conditions of Service with the assistance of Unite the Union and staff; - 9.
-Reviewed and updated Executive Policies; - Maintain and improve Dial-A-Ride and Dial-A-Bus services re-trained Despatchers on booking and scheduling software; new cleaning procedures implemented to manage risk due to the pandemic; training for drivers provided; - 11.
+Reviewed and updated Executive Policies; - 10.
+Maintained and improved Dial-A-Ride and Dial-A-Bus services re-trained Despatchers on booking and scheduling software; - 11.
 Raised profile of the Charity through the regular updating of the website, Facebook and Twitter; refreshed and updated leaflets; advertised COVID related support with local charities and organisations; advertised free vaccine transport through multiple routes; sought PR opportunities with several magazines and newspapers etc; published bi-yearly newsletter; - 12.
-Over 80 applications submitted to funders;
+Over 30 applications submitted to funders; - 13.
+Purchased 2 community buses and paid a deposit on another one delivery June/ December 2023; - 14.
+Developed new services which enhance mobility implemented a new Dial-A-Ride service in East Lothian, with funding from East Lothian Council One Council Partnership Fund, East Lothian Council Community Intervention Fund and East Lothian Council Health and Social Care funding; - 15.
+Active members of forums: Edinburgh Community Transport Operators Group (ECTOG) Lothian Community Transport Services, Pilton Equality Project, South Edinburgh Amenities Group and The DOVE Centre, Community Transport Association, West Lothian Volunteer Network, West Lothian Senior Peoples Forum, Edinburgh Older Peoples Forum, Edinburgh Well Being Pact, Midlothian Older Peoples Forum, Volunteer Centre East Lothian Third Sector Forum, Community Scotland Electric Vehicles Forum & West Lothian Bus Alliance.